 6. Make It Special

-With an outdoor pergola, you create quiet, personal space.
+With an outdoor pergola, you create a quiet, personal space.
 If you enjoy entertaining, it becomes an extension of your hospitality.
 Whether you prefer trellised walls graced with vines or contemporary styling that complements the pool, let your pergola’s design reflect your backyard dreams.
-It’s your corner of the world, so make it special.
+It’s your corner of the world, so make it unique.

 Planning the Perfect Start

 Building a backyard pergola doesn’t have to be complicated.
 Our overview covers the basics, and we’re always here to answer your questions in detail.
 We bring over 50 years of experience to every job, so contact Dulando Screen & Awning at 407-862-6060 today.
 We’ll be happy to get your new pergola off to a perfect start.

 Backyard pergolas are deceptively simple structures that can add value to your home and expand your living space.
 Before hiring a contractor when building a pergola on your property, make sure you know the answers to these common questions about pergola construction.

 Pergolas are outdoor structures that provide varying degrees of shade from the sun.
 They can be functional or purely decorative.
 Smaller than gazebos or pavilions, pergolas are usually made of four posts supporting an overhead trellis, which cast shade from different angles as the sun travels across the sky.
 Pergolas can serve as a walkway through a backyard garden or a space for relaxing and entertaining guests.

 A beautiful backyard pergola can add significant value to any home or commercial property.
 If you have a detached garage or shed in your yard, building a pergola can balance out the empty space to make your property more visually appealing.

 3. What are pergolas used for?